Veerapandy S. Arumugam

 Veerapandi S Arumugam (26 January 1937 – 23 November 2012) was a Tamil Nadu politician.
 He was born to Solai Goundar in Poolavari, Salem.

 He died on 23 November 2012 in Chennai due to illness.

 Political career

 Arumugam first became a Dravida Munnetra Kazhagam member in 1957.
 He has for decades been the face of the DMK in the Salem region.
-He held the Veerapandi Assembly seat with a vise-like grip, suffering his biggest loss there in the last election he contested.
+He held the Veerapandi Assembly seat with a vise-like grip.

 In his early age he was inspired by the writings and speeches of the late Chief Minister and DMK founder C. N. Annadurai and party chief M Karunanidhi, Arumugam plunged into politics when he was 14.
 He was elected to the Tamil Nadu Legislative Assembly five times.
-Arumugam was among the few non-founding leaders in the DMK, who enjoyed unquestioned respect and stature, holding the key to a section of the voters of the Vanniyar community, to which he belonged.
+Arumugam was among the few non-founding leaders in the DMK, who enjoyed unquestioned respect and stature.
 He also served as the Minister for Rural Development and Local Administration and the Minister for Agriculture.